 We were incorporated in 2005.
-Since inception, our operations have been primarily limited to organizing and staffing our company, developing our technology and undertaking pharmaceutical development and clinical trials for our product candidates, understanding the market potential for our product candidates and preparing for the potential commercialization of ARX-04 and Zalviso in the United States.
+Since inception, our operations have been primarily limited to organizing and staffing our company, developing our technology and undertaking pharmaceutical development and clinical trials for our product candidates, understanding the market potential for our product candidates and preparing for the potential commercialization of DSUVIA and ZALVISO in the United States.
 We have not yet obtained regulatory approval of any of our product candidates in the United States.
 Consequently, any predictions that are made about our future success, or viability, or evaluation of our business and prospects, may not be accurate.

-We will require additional capital and may be unable to raise capital, which would force us to delay, reduce or eliminate our product development programs and could cause us to cease operations.
+We will require additional capital and may be unable to raise capital, which would force us to delay, reduce or eliminate our product development programs and could cause us to cease operations.\

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect to incur significant expenditures in connection with our ongoing activities, including conducting ARX-04 Phase 3 clinical trials, development activities associated with ARX-04, including regulatory costs in support of the potential NDA submission, and the remaining development activities associated with Zalviso, to respond to issues raised by the FDA.
-While we believe we have sufficient capital resources to continue planned operations through at least the first half of 2017, we may need additional capital to continue development and commercialization of ARX-04, and Zalviso will need additional capital to potentially pursue commercialization of any of our product candidates.
+We expect to incur significant expenditures in connection with our ongoing activities, such as completing our commercialization plans so that we will be ready for commercialization of DSUVIA as early as in 2017 should DSUVIA be approved by the FDA, as well as the remaining development activities associated with ZALVISO, including completing the IAP312 study, to respond to issues raised by the FDA.
+While we believe we have sufficient capital resources to continue planned operations through at least the second quarter of 2018, we will need additional capital to continue development of ZALVISO and we will need additional capital to potentially pursue commercialization of any of our product candidates, including DSUVIA and ZALVISO.